SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Parameters specify agent's position on Cartesian plane with agent's previous position as a center.

-## `arrived successfully` message
+## `moved successfully` message

-Simulator returns that message when agent doesn't bump into something while moving.
+Simulator returns that message when he agent doesn't bump into something while moving.
 There's no payload in this message.

 ## `there you see` message